MainulDip/EverydayKubernetes/readme.md

 ### Deployment Service and Config Map
+Config map must already be in Kubernetes cluster when referencing. (like secret)

 Note: Deep dive into "Kubernetes Architecture" to know more about how "Master and Worker Node actually work and the processes"